shamimhaque-mpi/Sea-depth-management/README.md

 ```

 Next step is running the application using the serve script and navigate to **http://localhost:8080/** to view the application.
-That is it, you may now start with the development of your application using the Sakai template.</p>
+That is it, you may now start with the development of your application using the Vue template.</p>

 ```
 npm run serve